 - Sag Baruss then gave us the nitty-gritty details on choosing the best SharePoint 2016 upgrade path

 In this topic, I’m going to build on top of the foundation my colleagues set and provide a set of pre-migration project planning tips.
 As you’ve seen, Microsoft has made a lot of investment in Office 365 and SharePoint 2016, and it’s easy to get excited about the technology improvements.
 But let’s not forget what matters most: making a difference in the lives of the information workers we serve.
 As I travel the globe talking to customers, I continue to hear stories of troubled SharePoint deployments.
 This is not new to those familiar with the past few SharePoint versions.
-However, it’s surprising that organizations are repeating so many mistakes from the past when planning their SharePoint upgrade or migration effort.
+However, it’s surprising that organizations are repeating so many mistakes from the past when planning their SharePoint migration or update effort.
 “Does it really need to be so painful?” is a question that I often hear.
 In this article, I hope to provide some much-needed planning remedies along with some prescriptive guidance to ensuring your SharePoint 2016 transition is by far your most successful one yet.
 While there are many reasons SharePoint can be painful for organizations, I’ll focus on three reasons related to project planning:

 - Lack of vision